PLSysSec/cargo-scan/audits/tokio.md

 Tokio is a popular asynchronous library for network applications, of huge significance as a transitive risk for many other libraries which directly use it for network-related functionality.

-It has 123 dangerous imports, which is the second most flagged by the script in the top 100 crates (second only to `mio`).
+Tokio has 123 dangerous imports, which is the second most flagged by the script in the top 100 (in fact, even the top 1000) crates (second only to `mio`).

 ## List of imports (123) and detailed audit